-The Phelps Community Memorial Library believes in freedom of information for all and the user's right to read, listen or view without censorship by others.
+The Phelps Library believes in freedom of information for all and the user's right to read, listen or view without censorship by others.
 Anyone is free to reject materials of which he does not approve, but may not exercise censorship to restrict the freedom of others.
 Responsibility for materials selected and read by children and adolescents rests with their parents or legal guardians.

 Electronic Source: Audio or Video

 Paper Source: Book, Magazine or News spaper

 Other Source

 Author (or) Producer: Year Published:

-Request initiated by (full name): -
+Request initiated by (full name):

 Contact Information: Phone No.: Email address:

 User represents: self (or) orga anization

 Name of Organization

 What brought this resource to your atte ention:

-Have you read, listened to or viewed th ne entire material?
+Have you read, listened to or viewed the e entire material? · · · · · · · · · · · · · · · · · · ·

 If not, what parts?

 To what do you specifically object?

 What do you believe is the theme or pu

 Are you aware of the judgment regarding this material by professional reviewers?

-ke the library to do about this material?
+In keeping with library policies, what would you ı like the library to do about this material Signature of User : Date: Signature of Director : Date:

-Date:

-Date: